Creating a Hygge Bedroom

 What is hygge, though?

 Hygge is about slowing down and enjoying the present moment, not just experiencing it.
-Although the common English translation of hygge seems to be “cosiness”, hygge encompasses much more than cosiness.
+Although the standard English translation of hygge seems to be “cosiness”, hygge encompasses much more than cosiness.
 People use many other words to describe it, such as “security”, “comfort”, “reassurance”, “contentment”, “happiness”, “charm”, “kinship”, “familiarity”, and “simpleness”.

 Interior design provides immense scope to create hygge vibes.
 Textures, colours and light are all opportunities to explore and inject high levels of hygge into your resting space.
 If you’d like to hygge up your bedroom and other parts of your home, this guide is for you.
 We look at the origins of hygge, the concept and how you can bring it to your space.
 This is the Bedstar Guide to Creating a Hygge Bedroom.